 - I think I have produced some of my best work and am just looking for avenues to promote my music and build my fanbase

-Fiverr - if you are new to Fiverr, it is an online marketplace where users offer various services for the price of $5 (~£3.20 or €4.50).
+Fiverr - if you are new to Fiverr, it is an online marketplace where users offer various services with prices starting from as little as $5 (~£3.20 or €4.50).
 There are numerous services offered that will help you to get exposure for your music.
 A few examples are:

-- I will promote your band, act or music project to my 800,000 facebook music loving fans for $5 - This service is offered by unsigned music site Music Crowns.
-For $5, you get promotion on their Facebook page which has over 800,000 likes, and also on their Urban Music Crown and Rock Music Crown pages if they are relevant.
+- I will promote your music to my 500,000 Facebook music page for $25 - This service is offered by unsigned music site Music Crowns.
+For $25, you get promotion on their Facebook partner pages which total over 500,000 likes, with upgrade options available to increase your reach by including other pages.